cosmos/sdk-tutorials/academy/4-ibc/hermes-relayer.md

 $ hermes start
 ```

 This powerful command bundles a lot of functionality where Hermes will be listening or events signaling IBC packet send requests, submitting `ReceivePacket` and `AcknowledgePacket` messages, and periodically checking if the clients on serviced chains need updating.
-However, during the tutorials it makes sense to look at the commands in a more granular way to understand what is going on.
+However, during the tutorials, it makes sense to look at the commands in a more granular way to understand what is going on.

 <HighlightBox type="note">